OSIPI/osipi.github.io/pages/pages-root-folder/aims.md

 #subheadline: "... because we need one!"
 ---

-The current [Strategic Plan](https://drive.google.com/file/d/14XZYB59W2rn5NIMBKEwdzht23WLa3zzN/view) for OSIPI defines six actionable aims, each of which are addressed by one or more independent task forces:
+The current [Strategic Plan](https://drive.google.com/file/d/14XZYB59W2rn5NIMBKEwdzht23WLa3zzN/view) for OSIPI defines six actionable aims listed below, each of which are addressed by one or more independent task forces.
+We highly encourage anyone interested to get involved - if you feel you can contribute to one of the task forces, please reach out to the leads directly (contact details on the task force page).

 **Aim 1.
 Software inventory**
 -----------------------------